 SELECT MIN(age) FROM customers;

 The above query returns the minimum age equal to 26 from the ‘age’ column of the table of ‘customers’.
-This is how you can find the smallest value from a column using the SELECT clause.
+You can find the smallest value from a column using the SELECT clause.

-You can use the MIN() function with a query containing GROUP BY to find the smallest value from each group.
+You can use the MIN() function with a GROUP BY query to find the smallest value from each group.

-Let’s take an example, suppose you have a table ‘customers’ with columns ‘first_name’, ‘last_name’, ‘country’, ‘account_status’, and ‘purchase_history’ which is shown below.
+Let’s take an example: suppose you have a table ‘customers’ with columns ‘first_name’, ‘last_name’, ‘country’, ‘account_status’, and ‘purchase_history’, as shown below.

-Find the minimum purchase history of customers according to the countries or the countries with less purchase history using the below query.
+Using the below query, find the minimum purchase history of customers according to the countries with the least purchase history.

 SELECT